A park for the people in the inner west

 The University of Sydney and the inner west frame Victoria Park, a picturesque 9 hectare public park.

-Grass fields sprawl across the park and frame Lake Northram, a quiet space where you can find a secluded and peaceful spot under the shade of a nearby tree.
+Grass fields sprawl across the park and frame Lake Northam, a quiet space where you can find a secluded and peaceful spot under the shade of a nearby tree.

 Take a step back into the 19th century and stroll through the many historic structures that provide a throwback to the park’s opening, and a feel for Sydney at an earlier time.
 These include the entrance gates, Gardener’s Lodge (which is now home to a café), an ornamental wooden bridge and Canadian totem pole with the university peeking above the horizon.